b0r1ngx/DB-miniproject/README.md

     user_id INTEGER NOT NULL,
     FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, url TEXT NOT NULL,
-    width INTEGER NOT NULL,
-    height INTEGER NOT NULL,
-    place TEXT NOT NULL,
     description TEXT,
     private BOOLEAN NOT NULL,
     created_at TIMESTAMP NOT NULL,